cyberark/conjur-puppet/REFERENCE.md

 When this class is instantiated in such a way that it has access to an API key (`authn_api_key`), the identity is persisted on the agent using the same OS specific machine identity artifacts as mentioned in the pre-configured case above.
-This happens when the host factory parameter is used since a host's API key is retrieved as part of that flow. _Note that when this persistence occurs the `cert_file` parameter is always converted to the `ssl_certificate` equivalent for the artifact._
+This happens when the host factory parameter is used since a host's API key is retrieved as part of that flow.

 #### Note